nox-xon/obsidian-document-editing-shortcuts/README.md

 ## Why Does this Plugin Exist
 All the shortcut functions can be performed with arrow keys, backspace, mouse etc on all operating systems.
-I got used to the Unix keyboard shortcuts for document editing plus got spoiled with Jetbrain's familty of IDE's remaps.
+There are some unix shortcuts that may provide similar functionality, but they are not remap-able by default and not all OSs have them.
-I personally hate reaching out to my arrow keys, even my Enter button, I prefer to Caps Lock J for Enter as an example. (my caps lock is mapped as control).
+For consistancy this plugin was born.
-The Unix shortcuts don't work that great inside Obsidian and I also use Chrome OS in a secondary laptop.
-For consistancy I decided to create this plugin, and while there are other plugins that have some of this plugin's shortcuts, they are not as extensive plus they do not repeat while holding the buttons to perform them.
+Plus obsidian is like an IDE for note taking, and it is missing IDE like shortcuts.

-You can think of this plugin as a decent Vim / Emacs alternative with a focus on Obsidian specific stuff.
+You can think of this plugin as a decent Vim / Emacs / Unix shortcuts alternative with a focus on Obsidian specific stuff.

 ## Shortcuts
 All shortcuts will `repeat` if you hold the buttons you mapped to perform them.